- Hip Pain and Pregnancy

 Pregnancy belts and girdles or an iliac brace offer support to your back and stabilise the hip while performing any physical task.

 By the end of the second trimester, you will have made peace with the fact that hip pain is here to stay, but it does not mean you can’t seek relief with some small tips.
 Here are a few ways to ease hip pain when pregnant:

-- Apply ice packs several times to give instant relief to the pain.
+- You may apply ice packs several times for instant relief from the pain.